shmanu017/online-resume/README.md

 ## 👨🏻‍💻 Engineering Experience

+**Site Reliability Engineer** @ [PEACH](https://www.peachfinance.com/), Cincinnati, OH _(Aug 2023 - Present)_ <br>

+Series A, joined a team with fewer than 30 employee.

+- Contribute as 1 of 3 infrastructure engineers managing Multi-Million $ asset project a project.
+- Implemente Teleport-based security policy.
+Empowering devs and sales with audit-ready access.
+Strengthened customer-specific security, cutting ops time by 15%.
+- Enhancing Infrastructure workflows with CircleCI and Terraform, reducing build time by 20%.
+- Implementing Datadog for microservices resource monitoring, tracing and APM, replacing Google logging and monitoring, resulting in improved engineer detection,debugging and alerting capabilities .

 **Site Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/), Cincinnati, OH _(Apr 2022 - July 2023)_ <br>

 From Seed to Series C, I joined as the 22nd employee, and the company has grown to a headcount of almost 300.